howethomas/privacy-primer-vcon/draft-ietf-vcon-privacy-primer-00.md

    RFC8446:

 --- abstract
-This document serves as a primer for technical professionals involved in collecting, using, and managing personal data, including not only basic identifiers like name, age, and address, but also sensitive data contained in communications, including biometrics obtained from audio and video recordings.
+This document serves as a primer for technical professionals involved in the processing (which includes collecting, using, disclosure, and erasure) of personal data, including not only basic identifiers like name, age, and address, but also sensitive data contained in communications, including biometrics obtained from audio and video recordings.
 It outlines key concepts in data privacy and communications privacy, addressing the ethical and legal considerations surrounding the collection, processing, sharing, access, retention, and disclosure of individuals’ data.
 The document covers fundamental privacy principles, defines important roles in data processing, and explains individuals’ rights regarding their personal information.
 It also discusses the scope of protected personal information, including sensitive data categories, and explores techniques like data aggregation and anonymization.